-II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.b) In addition to the program director, there must be at least one core program faculty member who is certified in female pelvic medicine and reconstructive surgery by the American Board of Obstetrics and Gynecology, the American Board of Urology, or the American Osteopathic Board of Obstetrics and Gynecology. ^(Core) II.B.4.c) In addition to the program director, there must be at least one core faculty member who is qualified and available to mentor fellows' research and scholarly activities. ^(Core) II.C.
+II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.b) There must be a ratio of at least one FTE core faculty member (salaried or non-salaried) to two fellows. ^(Core) II.C.
 Program Coordinator II.C.1.
 There must be a program coordinator.
 (Core) II.C.2.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) II.C.2.a) At a minimum, the program coordinator must be provided with the
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) II.C.2.a) At a minimum, the program coordinator must be supported at 20 percent FTE for administration of the program.
+Additional support must be provided based on program size as follows: ^(Core)